orris27/computer_science_notes/english/writing.md

         2. teacher: moral values, life(parent: busy)

 15. People who develop different skills are more successful than people who develop one skill only.

+16. Taking a lot of time to make an important decision is often considered as a bad quality for a person.
+However, some people think that it is a good quality for a person.
+    1. good
+        1. 褒: think carefully, thoughtful, cautious
+        2. 贬: hesitate
+    2. bad
+        1. 褒: decisive, seize opportunities
+        2. 贬: impulsive, hasty = rash decisions

+17. The rules that the whole society today expects young people to follow are too strict.
+    1. school: uniforms => individuality
+    2. life: curfew => deprive + time

+18. Parents should set strict rules to their children if they want them to succeed in the future.
+    1. life: habits, interpersonal relationship,
+    2. study:

 ### 理由: A好B坏; A有2好; 具象拆分(≈举例子)
 1. migrate frequently